TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-01-21-friends-of-php-is-opening-api-with-250-meetups-a-month.md

 tweet: "New Post on #php 🐘 blog: FriendsofPHP.org is Opening #API with 250 Meetups a Month"
 tweet_image: '/assets/images/posts/2019/fop/fop.png'

+deprecated_since: "November 2022"
+deprecated_message: "The Meetup.com API has changed to a paywall now.
+Also the REST API was changed to GraphQL and there is no documentation about endpoints of meetups by groups.
+The visit rate of page is also 3-5 people a day.
+For there reasons, it does not make sense to maintain this page anymore, so I've sunset it."
 ---

 If you want to organize meetups on Meetup.com, it will cost you 10 $/month.
 Not every organizer can afford that, mainly in starting or small communities.